2023 R&D Credit Legislation Updates: What You Need to Know

 R&D capitalization is the process a business uses to classify R&D activities as an asset rather than an expense.
 When you capitalize R&D expenses, you can increase your company’s profitability, which is ideal for startups looking to show investors and creditors the true profitability of your organization.
 Most businesses elect to deduct qualified R&D expenses in the same year as they incurred instead of amortizing the expenditures over at least five years.
 Businesses benefited from this, as it reduced their federal income tax in the same year they incurred the expense.

 However, the 2017 Tax Cut Job Act (TCJA) changed how R&D expenses are deducted and amortized starting in the 2022 tax year.
-These changes will affect how your business will file its taxes this April.
+These changes will affect how your business will file its taxes.

 What's changed?